hoffi/gulp-msbuild/README.md

 ```'auto'``` attempts to find the latest version >= 12.0, with a fallback to 4.0

+This parameter can be omitted by explicitely set them to `null` or `undefined`.

 #### architecture

 > Specify the Architecture